 They, therefore, sell at unfair prices, and the giant businesses control the market, including selling food at high prices by targeting customers who, most of the time, are over-selective, leading to food wastage.

 11. The ‘Financialization’ of Food

-Food has become a precious commodity and is being traded as a commodity on international markets.
-Price hikes in international food markets trigger severe and prolonged food crisis.
-Therefore, this means that to a considerable degree, hunger, malnutrition and food insecurity could be as a result of market priorities and the greed to achieve higher profits.
+Food has become a precious commodity and is being traded on international markets.
+Price hikes in international food markets trigger severe and prolonged food crises.
+Therefore, this means that, to a considerable degree, hunger, malnutrition, and food insecurity could result from market priorities and greed to achieve higher profits.

 Effects of Food Insecurity

 Food insecurity affects physical and mental health, also social and emotional well-being.

 Children who are food insecure or come from food insecure families are more likely to require hospitalization and are at a higher risk of chronic health conditions like anemia and asthma.
 They also have frequent oral health problems.